dentremor/Software-Defined-Infrastrucure/doku.md

 ![](images/phpmyadmin3.png "Screenshot")

-Now we need to create a user in our database with which we can log in:
+After that, we need to create a user in our database with which we can log in:

 ```bash
 $ mariadb